postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/managing-apis.md

 > The Viewer role is only available on certain [Postman plans](https://www.getpostman.com/pricing).

 If you share an API to a workspace, members of the workspace will have access to any shared elements linked to the API (for example documentation, test suites, monitors).
-Workspace members can view elements linked to an API but only edit if an element is also shared.
+Workspace members can view elements linked to an API but can only edit if an element is also shared.
 If you delete the API or remove it from the workspace, members will still have access to those shared elements unless you remove them also.

 In the Postman app, select an __API__ in the sidebar and click (__...__) to open the menu, choosing **Share API**.